Skip to main content

 Frequently Asked Questions

-What are the new ESTA photo requirements in 2026?
+What ESTA photo should I provide in 2026?

 Can I reuse my passport photo for my ESTA application?